2023-2024 Self-Study for the Middle States Commission on Higher Education

 5. Expand the current academic assessment model into a comprehensive institutional assessment model, measuring the College’s effectiveness in achieving its strategic priorities.

-The 2013-2014 MSCHE Self-Study and associated site visit identified areas for improvement at that time, namely Standard 2 (Planning, Resource Allocation, and Institutional Renewal), Standard 3 (Institutional Resources), Standard 6 (Integrity), and Standard 7 (Institutional Effectiveness).
-In the current MSCHE Standards, these themes primarily align to Standard II Ethics and Integrity, Standard V Educational Effectiveness Assessment, and Standard VI Planning, Resources, and Institutional Improvement.
+The 2013-2014 MSCHE Self-Study and associated site visit identified areas for improvement at that time, namely Standard II (Planning, Resource Allocation, and Institutional Renewal), Standard III (Institutional Resources), Standard VI (Integrity), and Standard VII (Institutional Assessment).
+In the current MSCHE Standards (13th Edition), these themes primarily align to Standard II Ethics and Integrity, Standard V Educational Effectiveness Assessment, and Standard VI Planning, Resources, and Institutional Improvement.
 Given the work to meet compliance, these areas will be a focus for the current Self-Study.

 The timing of the current Self-Study is in alignment with the end of the current Strategic Plan.
 The work connected to the Self-Study is an extension of the College’s focus on continuous improvement and institutional effectiveness.
 Outcome #5 recognizes the opportunity for the MSCHE Self-Study to aid the expansion and demonstration of a long-term approach toward ‘closing the loop’ in program and college assessment.